 A knocked out and burned M4A3 76w from the 48th Tank Battalion, 14th Armored Division.
 This picture is a little disturbing, and I toyed with not putting it in, but in the end, it stays, because war is ugly, and the Sherman was a machine of war.

 SNIPER!!!!
 Does anyone see the sniper!!
 At least that what it looks like to me.
 I bet the gunner or commander is in the gunners seat looking at all the windows in that house with an HE round ready to go.
 Most if not all the men outside the tank are the tanks crews.
 The Sherman on the left is an M4A3 76w HVSS tank.
-These tanks belong to the 745th Tank Battalion, they were supporting the 1st Infantry Divisions assault on St Andreasberg on 14 April 1945
+These tanks belong to the 745th Tank Battalion, they were supporting the 1st Infantry Divisions assault on St Andreasberg on 14 April 1945.
+Note the M4A3 76w VVSS tank has one mismatched road wheel.
+The extended end connectors on this tank are also in bad shape.

-M4A1 75 with add on steel armor passing a knocked out PIV
+M4A1 75 with add on steel armor passing a knocked out PIV.
+The M4A1 is a late production small hatch tank.

-This Sherman is an M4A1 made by Pressed Steel Car, the tank was named ‘Honky Tonk’ and was with 3rd battalion, 1st armored regiment, first armored division, this tank was lost in the infamous Kasserine Pass battle.
+This Sherman is an M4A1 made by Pressed Steel Car, the tank was named ‘Honky Tonk’ and was with 3rd battalion, 1st armored regiment, 1st Armored Division, this tank was lost in the infamous Kasserine Pass battle.
 Thanks for the info on the photo Russ Amott.
-For a few more shots, and more info on this tank, see the wonderful Sherman Minutia site
+For a few more shots, and more info on this tank, see the wonderful Sherman Minutia site.

 This massive photo is an M4A1 75 small hatch tank with an M1 dozer kit.
-It’s being used to clean up debris in Lonlay-L’abbaye on August 15th during the chase of the German Army towards Paris
+It’s being used to clean up debris in Lonlay-L’abbaye on August 15th during the chase of the German Army towards Paris.
+The M4 and M4A1 were the least desirable tanks to have the dozer blade installed on.

 Jungle tanking!
 This PSCC M4 Sherman is a fairly late production M4.
 This photo was taken on Bougainville 1944, and this would be the last of the major Solomon Islands taken.
-The tank was serving with the 754th Tank Battalion
+The tank was serving with the 754th Tank Battalion.
+These guys were true jungle tankers, and the environment in the Solomons was harsh and nearly as big an enemy as the Japanese.
+They would go to great lengths to get Shermans to Japanese strong points, because the firepower the Sherman offered was very hard for the Japanese to counter.

-A US ‘Dough’ checking out a firefly Ic or Vc, I can’t from the angle, probably lost during Market Garden, it was indeed supporting US paratroops, near Eerde, near Veghel, in the 101st AB AOO. (thanks to Crash_over-ride and ww2Colorizations over on reddit for the correction)
+A US ‘Dough’ checking out a firefly Ic , probably lost during Market Garden, it was indeed supporting US paratroops, near Eerde, near Veghel, in the 101st AB AOO. (thanks to Crash_over-ride and ww2Colorizations over on reddit for the correction).

 M4A1 75 small hatch tank. with the 753rd Tank Battalion.
-Knocked out near Crane France, after seeing action in the MTO
+Knocked out near Crane France, after seeing action in the MTO.
+This was a pretty early tank judging from the M34 gun mount.
+Note the .30 1919 on the commanders hatch.

-A pair of knocked out M4 tanks from the 756 Tank Battalion, probably knocked out in a combo Mine field/AT gun trap, knocked out in the fighting on 12 september near Vesovi
+A pair of knocked out M4 tanks from the 756 Tank Battalion, probably knocked out in a combo Mine field/AT gun trap, lost in the fighting on 12 september near Vesovi.
+B17 may have been the CO of B company’s tank.

 This huge photo shows an large hatch M4A3 75w this photo was taken on Okinawa.
 The crew seems to be hamming it up for the photographer, so not in combat.
 This tank has two large plates welded onto the front plate, these are probably for the T6 Floatation Device, also known as the M19, basically large solid, semi modular floats attached by cable to the front and rear of the Sherman, with side sections to give it so rigidity.
 The whole thing dropped off when the cables holding it place were cut.
 I could only find one image of it.
 A big thank you to Michel E for the info for this photo.